Champaner-Pavagadh

 Photo by Solivagant.

-The Champaner-Pavagadh Archaeological Park comprises an early Islamic, pre-Mughal city and its architecture shows the transition between the Hindu and Muslim traditions.
+The Champaner-Pavagadh Archaeological Park comprises an early Islamic, pre-Mughal city, whose architecture shows the transition between the Hindu and Muslim traditions.

-This largely unexcavated city which has been built in the 16th century was the short-lived capital of Gujarat.
-Spread across 12 locations on a hill, a large number of monuments, including fortifications, water installations and different standing structures remain.
-Among them is the Great Mosque, which became a model for later mosque architecture in India.
-The site is still a place of pilgrimage for Hindus who visit the earlier temple of Kalika Mata.
+This largely unexcavated city, built in the 16th century, was the short-lived capital of Gujarat.
+Spread across 12 locations at the bottom of and against a hill, fortifications, water installations, and different standing structures, remain.
+Among them is the Great Mosque, a model for later mosque architecture in India.
+The Pavagadh Hill itself is still a place of pilgrimage for Hindus who visit the earlier temple of Kalika Mata at its top.

 Map of Champaner-Pavagadh